*Sponsorship for pollinators

 Step 2: Review the Procurement table (Products/plants and services) Page 29 of Businesses: actions to help pollinators.

-Step 3: Find out what is already happening in your local area through the local Biodiversity Officer.
+Step 3: Find out what is already happening in your local area through the local Biodiversity Officer and check out the Local Biodiversity Action Plan.

 Step 4: Recommend the AIPP specific evidence-based actions for the community group you choose:

-Step 5: Invite the community group to follow the AIPP recommended: Top-Ten-pollinator-plants-Guide-WEB.pdf (pollinators.ie) and Pollinator-Planting-Code-Guide-2022-WEB.pdf (pollinators.ie).
+Step 5: Invite the community group to follow the AIPP recommended: Top Ten pollinator-friendly plants for different situations and the Pollinator-friendly planting Code.

-Step 7: As KPIs encourage the community group to map their actions on – Actions for Pollinators (biodiversityireland.ie) and to do Friday FIT Counts (Flower Insect Timed Counts) to see if their actions are working.
+Step 7: As KPIs encourage the community group to map their actions on – Actions for Pollinators (biodiversityireland.ie) GIS and to do Friday FIT Counts (Flower Insect Timed Counts – entry level/no experience necessary) to see if the actions you are sponsoring are working over time.

 National sponsorship or funding national pollinator research

-If your business is considering national sponsorship check out Page 25 of Businesses: actions to help pollinators.
-If thinking about funding pollinator research review Action 33 on Page 29 Businesses: actions to help pollinators.
+If your business is considering national sponsorship check out Action 24 (Page 25) of Businesses: actions to help pollinators.
+If thinking about funding pollinator research review Action 33 on Page 29 of Businesses: actions to help pollinators.

 Why we don’t recommend wildflower seed mixes » All-Ireland Pollinator Plan (pollinators.ie)